 - Class IV: Advanced.
 Intense, powerful rapids, precise boat handling.

 - Class V: Expert.
 Long, obstructed, violent rapids.

 Places to Stay & Fun Things to Do

 Rafting adventures on either The Arkansas River, 45 miles from Colorado Springs in Canon City; or, Clear Creek, 30 miles from Denver in Idaho Springs.
 Raft Masters FREE use of wetsuit and river-boots.

 We provide a smaller, more personal rafting experience with 2 MORE RAPIDS!
-Acquired Tastes Rafting has 1/2-day, full-day and 2-day adventures.
-Takeout and camp are on private property along the River.
+Acquired Tastes Rafting has 1/2-day, full-day, 2-day adventures.
+Takeout and camp on our private property along the River.

 Great Guides+Great Prices = Great Value!
 It's that simple!
 Rafting!
 Family Adventure to Expert Runs.
 Full Day or 1/2-Day trips into Bighorn Sheep Canyon and the Royal Gorge.
 Outfitters Committed To Safety!

 Metro Area base in Morrison!
 Geo Tours is WHITEWATER RAFTING.
 Experienced staff, owners since 1981.
 Clear Creek mini-trips; closest to Denver, perfect family outing.
 Gold Medal waters fishing trips.

 Family reunions - Our specialty!
 Since 1973, ART offers exceptional floats trips to extreme adventures on the Arkansas River; in Cotopaxi, between Canon City and Salida.
 Wilderness Tours in Gunnison Gorge.

 Near Buena Vista, Salida, fishing, rafting, hiking, hot springs pools, off-roading.
 Cottages have kitchen and bathroom.
 Some campground sites along Chalk Creek.
 Large full hookups RV sites!
 FREE WiFi!!